Ngz91/dotfiles/README.md

 yay -S nvim-packer-git
 ```

 Follow their guide on how to add plugins to your configuration.
-But before adding plugins you might want to disable some plugins that come with neovim and are not used, these are:
+But before adding plugins you might want to disable some plugins that come with Neovim and are not used, these are:
 ```
 "netrw",
 "netrwPlugin",